-Moving is often more about preparation and organizing than it is about lifting boxes.
+Moving is often more about preparation and organizing than it is about lifting boxes, which is why it’s important to know what questions to ask when renting an apartment.
 When searching for a new apartment to rent, some of the details to watch out for are as crucial as they are easy to overlook.
 To make sure you stay clear of renter’s remorse, we made a list of 5 essential questions to ask before renting an apartment.

 1. Can rent increase during my lease?